How do I treat a scratch on my eyeball?

 - A temporary eye-patch to shield the cornea and minimize irritation

-While some of these treatments may be available over-the-counter, make sure you see a health-care provider or eye-expert rather than attempt to treat yourself.
-The health care provider might also suggest wearing sunglasses with ultraviolet (UV) light protection, to help minimize any discomfort while the cornea heals and/or to cover an eye-patch, if this is preferred.
+While some of these treatments may be available over-the-counter, make sure you see a health care provider, rather than attempt to treat yourself.
+Your provider might also suggest wearing sunglasses with ultraviolet (UV) light protection, to help minimize any discomfort while the cornea heals or to cover an eye-patch, if this is preferred.

 For more information on eye health, take a peek at the National Eye Institute, part of the National Institutes of Health (NIH).